opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 Let's measure and compare memory footprint of the algorithm in its two
 versions: G-API-based and OpenCV-based.
-At the moment, G-API version is also OpenCV-based since it fallbacks to the OpenCV functions inside.
+At the moment, G-API version is also OpenCV-based since it fallbacks to OpenCV functions inside.

-On GNU/Linux, application memory footpring can be profiled with [Valgrind](http://valgrind.org/).
+On GNU/Linux, application memory footprint can be profiled with [Valgrind](http://valgrind.org/).
 On Debian/Ubuntu systems it can be installed like this (assuming you have administrator priveleges):